Dark matter mounds from the collapse of supermassive stars: a general-relativistic analysis: Instant Collapse in the Newtonian Limit

 where we use as in the main paper the subscript $s$ to denote the values before collapse and $c$ for long after collapse.
 Then using the same reasoning as in the main paper it's straightforward to derive the Newtonian counterpart of Eq.~\eqref{coarsef} as

 $T$ here is the Newtonian orbital period of the DM particles.
 This gives the equation for the post collapse density of DM as:

-The result computed with this method agrees to high precision with the one obtained through the Monte Carlo procedure (adapted to a fully Newtonian context) in Ref.~\cite{Bertone_2025} as shown in Fig.~\ref{montecarlo}.
-Note also that if we consider only circular orbits we can express $v_{r}$ and $T_c$ as functions of the initial radius, allowing us to recover the same result for circular orbits as in Ref.~\cite{Ullio_2001}:
+The result computed with this method agrees to high precision with the one obtained through the Monte Carlo procedure (adapted to a fully Newtonian context) from Ref.~\cite{Bertone_2025} as shown in Fig.~\ref{montecarlo}.
+Note also that if we consider only circular orbits we can express $v_{r}$ and $T_c$ as functions of the initial radius, allowing us to recover the same result as Ref.~\cite{Ullio_2001}: